 As an online business, you do not want to lose your website visitors and then revenue because of website downtime.

 If your website is down, there is a big chance your prospects or visitors simply go to your competitors.

-A loading speed of 2.5 seconds on mobile and 1.5 seconds, and on the desktop is great, you should seek such results.
+A loading speed of 2.5 seconds on mobile and 1.5 seconds, on the desktop is great, you should seek such results.

 The web hosting that you would choose must have a strong support system and a knowledgeable team.
 There are several situations that make it crucial to contact support, especially if you are a newbie.

-If you get attacked by hackers or your website is crushed and you want to back it up, or simply you want to know about a specific service your web hosting provides and you don’t know about, you may have to call their support.
+If you get attacked by hackers your website is crushed and you want to back it up, or simply you want to know about a specific service your web hosting provides and you don’t know about, you may have to call their support.

 The Internet is accessible to everyone and it is becoming the preferred means of conducting business.

 Whenever there is a possibility of exploiting a system for the gain of disreputable people, it will be attempted.

 Therefore, the security of your server and your website must be a higher priority when you want to apply for a web host.

 Ease of use: